jsiegenthaler/homebridge-eosstb/README.md

 11. **Set-Top Box Automations**: Switch on any suggested automations if you wish (you can change these in the Home app later) and tap **Continue**.
 12. **Set-Top Box Added to (Home Name)**: Tap **Done** to finish the setup.

 Your new accessory will appear shortly in the room that you selected.
-It may show **Updating...** for a while as it loads all the data.
+It may show **Updating...** for a few minutes as it loads all the data.
 You can force a Home app refresh by switching to another room and then back again.

 ## Remote Control Supported Keys
 To access the **Apple TV Remote**, open your **Control Center** by swiping down from the top (newer iPhones and iPads) or up from the bottom of the screen (older iPhones).
 If you do not see the remote control icon, you will need to activate it in **Settings > Control Centre** and ensure that the **Apple TV Remote** is in the list of **INCLUDED CONTROLS**.